Energy

 Energy Management and Reutilization

-• In line with the government's green energy policy, CSC has installed a total of 529kW of its own solar power generation systems, generated a total of 58,554 kWh of self-owned green electricity in 2023, and obtained 25 renewable energy certificates.
-In addition, CSC has started Renewable-Energy Direct Supply and Wheeling since 2023, and in 2023 it obtained 28,809,461 kWh of green electricity and 28,793 renewable energy certificates.
+• In line with the government's green energy policy, CSC installed a total of 529 kW of solar power generation systems for self-use.
+In 2024, 394,936 kWh was generated for self-use in the plants, and CSC obtained 23 renewable energy certificates.
+Furthermore, CSC initiated renewable-energy direct supply and wheeling in 2023, resulted in 33.86 GWh of green energy and 33,861 renewable energy certificates in 2024.

 The Energy Conservation Committee